colinyjchung/jinnzhong/content/posts/20151101-notes-story-structure-architect.md

 * **M:** Interrogator pesters culprit
 * **E:** The culprit ends things

-## 50. Empathy - deeply feeling another's circumstance
+## 50. Empathy
+Deeply feeling another's circumstance
 * **B:** Empath asked to do harm but refuses or witnesses harm and wants to stop it.
 * **M:** Empath gets in trouble
 * **E:** Empath wins or loses but stays true to self.